jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 view how to install it here: https://github.com/Anorov/cloudflare-scrape#installation .
 You will need node.js installed to run it.
 Please refer to their respective documentation on installation.

 You will need PowerShell v5.0 or higher installed to run Set-JAVNfo.ps1 (installed on Windows 10 by default).
-If you get a Remote-ExecutionPolicy error, open an **administrator** PowerShell prompt, and run `Set-ExecutionPolicy Unrestricted`.
+If you get a Remote-ExecutionPolicy error when running, open an **administrator** PowerShell prompt, and run `Set-ExecutionPolicy Unrestricted`.

 ## Folder Setup
+### sort_jav.py
-You need to set it up so all the videos you want to sort are all in a single folder, and that folder is the path you specify in the settings.
+To run sort_jav.py, you need to set it up so all the videos you want to sort are all in a single folder, and that folder is the path you specify in the settings.
 Any files in folders within that folder will be ignored, so you can move them out of folders they may already be in.